Chronic myelomonocytic leukemia: The Düsseldorf score

-The Düsseldorf score stratifies cases using four categories, giving one point for each; bone marrow blasts ≥5%, LDH >200U/L, haemoglobin ≤9g/dL and a platelet count ≤100,000/uL.
-A score of 0 indicates a low risk group' 1-2 indicates an intermediate risk group and 3-4 indicates a high risk group.
-The cumulative 2 year survival of scores 0, 1-2 and 3-4 is 91%, 52% and 9%; and risk of AML transformation is 0%, 19% and 54% respectively.
+The Düsseldorf score stratifies cases using four categories, giving one point for each: bone marrow blasts ≥5%, LDH >200U/L, haemoglobin ≤9g/dL, and a platelet count ≤100,000/uL.
+A score of 0 indicates a low-risk group, 1-2 indicates an intermediate-risk group, and 3-4 indicates a high-risk group.
+The cumulative 2-year survival of scores 0, 1-2, and 3-4 is 91%, 52%, and 9%; and the risk of AML transformation is 0%, 19%, and 54%, respectively.

 Treatment

 The treatment of CMML remains challenging due to the lack of clinical trials investigating the disease as its own clinical entity.
-It is often grouped with MDS in clinical trials, and for this reason the treatment of CMML is very similar to that of MDS.
+It is often grouped with MDS in clinical trials, and for this reason, the treatment of CMML is very similar to that of MDS.
 Most cases are dealt with as supportive rather than curative because most therapies do not effectively increase survival.
-Indications for treatment include the presence of B symptoms, symptomatic organ involvement, increasing blood counts, hyperleukocytosis, leukostasis and/or worsening cytopenias.
+Indications for treatment include the presence of B symptoms, symptomatic organ involvement, increasing blood counts, hyperleukocytosis, leukostasis, and/or worsening cytopenias.

-Blood transfusions and erythropoietin administration are used to raise haemoglobin levels in cases with anemia.
+Blood transfusions and erythropoietin administration are used to raise haemoglobin levels in cases of anemia.

-Azacitidine is a drug approved by the U.S. Food and Drug Administration (FDA) for the treatment of CMML and by the European Medicines Agency (EMA) for high risk non-proliferative CMML with 10–19% marrow blasts.
+Azacitidine is a drug approved by the U.S. Food and Drug Administration (FDA) for the treatment of CMML and by the European Medicines Agency (EMA) for high-risk non-proliferative CMML with 10–19% marrow blasts.
 It is a cytidine analogue that causes hypomethylation of DNA by inhibition of DNA methyltransferase.
-Decitabine is a similar drug to azacitidine and is approved by the FDA for treatments of all subtypes of MDS, including CMML.
+Decitabine is a similar drug to azacitidine and is approved by the FDA for the treatment of all subtypes of MDS, including CMML.
 Hydroxyurea is a chemotherapy that is used in the myeloproliferative form of CMML to reduce cell numbers.
 Decitabine/cedazuridine (Inqovi) is a fixed-dosed combination medication for the treatment of adults with myelodysplastic syndromes (MDS) and chronic myelomonocytic leukemia (CMML) that was approved for use in the United States in July 2020.

 Hematopoietic stem cell transplantation remains the only curative treatment for CMML.
 However, due to the late age of onset and presence of other illnesses, this form of treatment is often not possible.